Ivy-Apps/legal/pocketvibe-privacy.md

 You are solely responsible for the content you input into the App, including any personal, sensitive, or confidential information.
 Ivy Apps Ltd does **not monitor, collect, or store** this information.

+**Important Security Note Regarding API Keys:** You are solely responsible for the security of your API key.
+We strongly recommend that you generate a separate, limited-access API key specifically for use with PocketVibe.
+Do not use your primary API key.

 ### 1.2 Automatically Collected Information
 We use Google Firebase services to collect limited and anonymized technical data:
 - **Firebase Analytics**: gathers app usage patterns and basic device data (e.g., device type, session duration).
 - **Firebase Crashlytics**: collects crash logs and technical diagnostics to improve app stability.

 This data is anonymized and **does not include personally identifiable information**.

+**Anonymized Data and Re-identification Risk:** While we use state-of-the-art anonymization techniques, the possibility of re-identification of anonymized data cannot be completely eliminated.
+We are committed to regularly reviewing and updating our anonymization methods to mitigate this risk.

 ---